tbates/tbates.github.io/_posts/1995-11-20-detailed-umxPath.markdown

 | unique.pairs.   | unique.pairs = c("X","Y", "Z") | from = c("X","Y", "Z"), connection = "unique.pairs", arrows = 2|
 | Cholesky        | Cholesky = c("X","Y"), to = c("a", "b") | a complex series of paths|

-The intuition for `v.m.` is v for variance, m for means, and dot for "any value"

 ### unique.bivariate
-`unique.bivariate` is a massive time saver and error-preventer.
+`unique.bivariate` is a time saver and error-preventer.
 It allows a 1-line specification of bivariate paths between all distinct pairs of variables.

 So to create paths "A&harr;B", "B&harr;C", and "A&harr;C", you can say just: